-Dynamic Grading’s histogram views are a quite unfamiliar sight in the audio world.
+Dynamic Grading’s histogram views are still a quite unfamiliar sight in the audio world.
 In this post we show how to interpret these graphs to get valuable insights into your audio’s dynamics.

 Introduction

-If you’ve edited photos before, there’s a good chance you’ve seen some variant of a histogram.
-These graphs are a common way to identify how the low, medium and high brightness parts of an image relate to each other.
+If you’ve edited photos before, there’s a good chance you’ve seen some variation of a histogram.
+These graphs are a great way to identify how the low, medium and high brightness parts of an image relate to each other.
 Or in short: to analyze the dynamics in an image.
 Often you will find these histograms combined with some means to manipulate the brightnesses in the image, which has a direct effect on the histogram.

 It’s this way of visualizing and manipulating the information in an image that inspired Dynamic Grading.
 Only that instead of the brightness of pixels in an image, it works with the loudness of different sound events in an audio recording.